 Advantages of TLD-1433:

-- Stable under radiation activation and remains able to produce ROS via subsequent NIR laser light activation
+- Stable under radiation activation remains able to produce Reactive Oxygen Species ("ROS") via subsequent Near Infrared ("NIR") laser light activation

-- Able to destroy cancer cells predominantly via necrosis at 24 hours post treatment.
+- Able to destroy cancer cells predominantly via Immunogenic Cell Death ("ICD") at 24 hours post treatment.

-- Able to deliver noticeable damage to tumors when radiationactivated
+- Able to deliver noticeable damage to tumours when radiation activated

-A list of select scientific publications that give a robust overview of the effects of TLD-1433 and Rutherrin® seen in preclinical and clinical models is provided in our Research area.
+A list of select scientific publications that give a robust overview of the effects of TLD-1433 and Rutherrin® seen in preclinical and clinical models is provided in our Research section.